dev-0509/Miscellaneous/EasyWait_ServerSetup_Readme/readme.md

 ---
 Migrations are files which contain a class definition with both an up() and a down() method.

-The `up()` method usually contais the shema for the table and is run when the migration is executed to apply changes to the database.
+The `up()` method usually contains the shema for the table and is run when the migration is executed to apply changes to the database.

 The `down()` method is run to revert the changes, ie, rollback.